• Home /

 How do I make a Good Neighbor Next Door offer?

-Can I purchase Good Neighbor Next Door house without a real estate agent?
+Can I purchase a Good Neighbor Next Door house without a real estate agent?

-No, the U.S. Department of Housing & Urban Development requires home buyers to work with HUD-registered real estate agents when buying a HUD home for sale.
+No, the U.S. Department of Housing & Urban Development requires that buyers work with a registered real estate agent to purchase a HUD home.

 Can I buy a home through the Good Neighbor Next Door program if I’m not a first-time home buyer?

-Good Neighbor Next Door is available to all home buyers who have not owned a home in the last twelve months.
-First-time home buyers and repeat home buyers are eligible.
+The Good Neighbor Next Door program is available to both first-time and repeat home buyers, as long as they have not owned a home in the past 12 months.

 Can I use Good Neighbor Next Door more than once?

-Home buyers can use the Good Neighbor Next Door program only once.
+Buyers can only use the Good Neighbor Next Door program once.

 Can home buyers combine down payment assistance programs with the Good Neighbor Next Door sales program?